avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 #### Internal State

-In addition to storing the latest fee configuration to be returned by `getFeeConfig`, the precompile will also maintain state storing the latest values of $q$ and $KMult$.
+In addition to storing the latest fee configuration to be returned by `getFeeConfig`, the precompile will also maintain state storing the latest values of $q$ (the target excess) and $KMult$.
 These values can be derived from the `targetGas` and `timeToDouble` values given to the precompile, respectively.
 The value of $q$ can be deterministically calculated using the same method as Coreth currently employs to calculate a node's desired target excess [here](https://github.com/ava-labs/coreth/blob/b4c8300490afb7f234df704fdcc446f227e4ec2f/plugin/evm/upgrade/acp176/acp176.go#L170).
 Similarly, $KMult$ is approximated directly from `timeToDouble` according to:

 $$ KMult = \frac{TimeToDouble}{ln(2)} $$
 where $ln(2) \approx 0.69$

 The resulting ACP-176 gas price update constant is then $K = KMult \cdot T$.
 Note that `timeToDouble` is the user-facing configuration parameter, while $KMult$ is the internally derived multiplier.
 When $T$ changes (via `setFeeConfig` or validator preferences), $K$ adjusts proportionally since $KMult$ remains fixed.

 Similar to the [desired target excess calculation in Coreth](https://github.com/ava-labs/coreth/blob/0255516f25964cf4a15668946f28b12935a50e0c/plugin/evm/upgrade/acp176/acp176.go#L170), which takes a node's desired gas target and calculates its desired target excess value, the `ACP224FeeManagerPrecompile` will use binary search to determine the resulting dynamic target excess value given the `targetGas` value passed to `setFeeConfig`.
 All blocks accepted after the settlement of such a call must have the correct target excess value as derived from the binary search result.